CDCgov/abm-python-wrappers/docs/experiments.md

 #### Description:
 Initializes the first simulation bundle for the experiment.
-This is the first step of ABC SMC, a single scenario, or all the simualtions from a single parameters set provided.
+This is the first step of ABC SMC, a single scenario, or all the simulations from a single parameters set provided.

 #### Parameters:
 - `prior_distribution_dict` (`dict`, optional): Dictionary of prior distributions for simulation parameters.